 Choose your contractor carefully

-Minnesota requires roofing contractors performing residential work in Bloomington to register with the Minnesota Department of Labor and Industry as residential contractors under Minn.
-Stat. § 326B.092.
-This registration requires proof of general liability insurance and workers' compensation coverage.
-Before signing any contract, verify the contractor's registration status through the MN Department of Labor and Industry's online license lookup, confirm their insurance certificates are current, and check recent customer reviews.
+Minnesota requires roofing contractors to register with the Department of Labor and Industry as residential contractors under Minn.
+Stat. § 326B.092, requiring proof of liability insurance and workers' compensation coverage.
+Bloomington homeowners should verify contractor registration through the MN Department of Labor and Industry's online lookup system.
+Always confirm insurance certificates, review local references, and verify current registration status before signing contracts.

 10